Snitkin-Lab-Umich/prewas/cran-comments.md

   multiallelic (16:19)
   pre (10:56, 15:49)
   prewas (12:14, 15:28, 17:57)

-The Description field should not start with the package name, 'This package' or similar.
 ```

-The NOTE is spurious because these words are all correctly spelled technical terms & the Description field does begin with "This package".
+The NOTE is spurious because these words are all correctly spelled technical

-* This is a new submission.
+terms.